2022.06

 Once you find your segments need compaction, you can consider the below two options:

 • Turning on the automatic compaction of Coordinators.
 The Coordinator periodically submits compaction tasks to re-index small segments.
 To enable the automatic compaction, you need to configure it for each dataSource via Coordinator's dynamic configuration.
-See Automatic compaction configuration API and Automatic compaction dynamic configuration for details.
+For more information, see Automatic compaction.

 • Running periodic Hadoop batch ingestion jobs and using a dataSource inputSpec to read from the segments generated by the Kafka indexing tasks.
 This might be helpful if you want to compact a lot of segments in parallel.
 Details on how to do this can be found on the Updating existing data section of the data management page.